aditya-2277/aditya-2277/README.md

 🎓 MSc in Business Analytics | 💻 Software Developer (C#, .NET, Python) | 📊 Data Enthusiast

 Welcome to my GitHub!
 I'm a Software Developer with over 3 years of professional experience, primarily in the Insurance domain within the BFSI sector.
-I recently moved to Ireland to pursue my Master's in Business Analytics at Maynooth University.
+I have completed my Master's in Business Analytics at Maynooth University.

 ## 👨‍💻 Tech Stack & Skills